As a proof for sola Scriptura or “Bible-only” Christianity, the Protestant Church of Christ refers to 2 Timothy 3:16-17, which reads:

 But as for you, continue in what you have learned and have firmly believed, knowing from whom you learned it and how from childhood you have been acquainted with the sacred writings which are able to instruct you for salvation through faith in Christ Jesus.
 All scripture is inspired by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.

-To properly understand the passage, you will need to sedate your Protestant individualism, and try to tolerate precisely what I have demonstrated thus far on this website: Jesus built an authoritative, institutional Church as guardians and expounders of the Christian Faith.
+To properly understand the passage, you will need to sedate your Protestant individualism, and try to tolerate precisely what I have demonstrated throughout this website: Jesus built an authoritative, institutional Church as guardians and expounders of the Christian Faith.
 Legitimate clerical positions are given, not grabbed; all men are of a royal priesthood, but there is still a legitimate ministerial priesthood.
-So please try to think “Catholic-ly” and not “private-ly”, contextually and not proof-textually, with an open mind and not a closed heart.
-The passage (vs. 14-17), not the proof-text that your group focuses on (vs. 16-17 only), is a literary unit that is comprised of seven Parts.
+So please try to think “Catholic-ly” and not “private-ly”, contextually and not proof-textually.
+The passage (vs. 14-17), not the proof-text your group focuses on (vs. 16-17 only), is a literary unit comprised of seven Parts.
 I will review each Part of the passage, show how its very structure presupposes Catholic ecclesiastical order, show how the subject of the passage is not about Scripture but salvation in Christ Jesus, and how it in no way supports sola Scriptura or “Bible-only” Christianity.
-I will then bring all of the passage’s Parts back together and hope that you are able to understand St. Paul’s message for the beauty that it truly is, and for the beauty that it truly reflects: that together, Sacred Scripture and Sacred Tradition act in concert for the salvation of souls.
+I will then bring all of the passage’s Parts back together and hope you are able to understand St. Paul’s message for the beauty it truly is, and for the beauty it truly reflects: that together, Sacred Scripture and Sacred Tradition act in concert for the salvation of souls.
 And to best illustrate the passage, I will assign to each Part a symbol (A through AA), which will expose the passage’s chiastic (symmetrical) structure of St. Paul’s words to St. Timothy, and which I think is a useful way to illustrate the elements and the apex of the passage.

 Part 1) But as for you, continue in what you have learned and have firmly believed . . .